 My family loves to take a road trip.
-We have been known to hop in the car on the spur of the moment and head out on a thousand mile, multi state road trip on a quick weekend adventure.
+We have been known to hop in the car and head out on a thousand-mile, multi-state road trip on a quick weekend adventure.
 But recently, I’ve had the opportunity to hop on an airplane and take some solo adventures.
 Traveling alone on an airplane is a whole different world than taking a family road trip.
 Here are a few tips for traveling smart on your own.

 This post includes affiliate links.

 8 Tips for Traveling Smart on your Own

 There’s just something energizing about walking through an airport knowing you are out and ready to take on the world!